xiix0/scam/README.md

-The surest protection against temptation is cowardice.
+The Public is merely a multiplied "me."
 		-- Mark Twain